chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_quick_start.md

 ### Obtaining a slice as a Seurat object

-The following creates an `anndata.AnnData` object on-demand with the same cell filtering criteria as above and filtering only the genes `ENSG00000161798`, `ENSG00000188229`.
+The following creates an Seurat object on-demand with the smaller set of cells  and filtering only the genes `ENSG00000161798`, `ENSG00000188229`.

 ```python
 library("cellxgene.census")